The good news is you can prepare your home, career and family to lessen the impact from the next downturn.

 No job is safe from a recession — not even yours.
 It’s best to be prepared in case your employer is hit hard enough to start cutting down staff.

 Keep your digital rolodex fresh by participating in networking opportunities outside of your company.
 Maintaining professional contacts at other firms will serve you well if you lose your current job.
+You also might use a site like ZipRecruiter to find and apply for jobs quickly.

 Reviewing and updating your resume also is a good idea.
 Include any additional skills and experience you’ve gained, and make sure it’s formatted professionally.
+Online services including MyPerfectResume make resume writing quick and easy with templates and prompts to help you land that next job.

 2. Become your boss' MVP